 #4 Use Lazy Load

 Lazy Load is a technique that helps by loading images only as soon as they appear in the viewport.
 For example, on the online store for our client, Generate, the drop-down menu on the homepage included product carousels with six products for each slider.
-This meant that 48 additional thumbnail images had to be loaded to showcase their popular products.
-For speed optimization of their Shopify store, we replaced all sliders in the drop-down menus with optimized static images.
-Additionally, we used Lazy Load, which work to make the pictures load as soon as the more critical elements on the page are ready.
+This meant that 48 additional thumbnail images had to be loaded to showcase their popular products to customers.
+In this Shopify speed optimization project, we replaced all sliders in the drop-down menus with optimized static images.
+Additionally, we used Lazy Load, which works to make the pictures load as soon as the more critical elements on the page are ready.

 Lazy Load helped us save 11 seconds of customer time, which is a huge result!
-11 seconds may not sound like much time, but when it comes to loading a webpage, it is an eternity.
+11 seconds may not sound like much, but when it comes to loading a webpage, it is an eternity.

 #5 Find an alternative to the homepage hero slider